usmanahsan2114/admin-spotify/LOGIN_INSTRUCTIONS.md

 - **Correct:** `admin@techhub.pk`
 - **Wrong:** `admin@techhub.com`

-### Can't See Store Dropdown
-- Store dropdown only shows if stores are loaded from backend
-- If empty, you can still login manually with email/password

 ### Can't Access Other Stores
 - **Regular users** can only access their own store
 - **Superadmin** can access all stores
 - To access different store, logout and login with that store's admin credentials

+### 401 Unauthorized Error
+- Check backend terminal for error messages
+- Verify database is connected and seeded
+- Try superadmin credentials first: `superadmin@shopifyadmin.pk` / `superadmin123`

 ---

 **Last Updated:** December 2024

+**Status:** ✅ Login page simplified - email/password only, auto-detects user type and store